Women and Ultimate

 I am a woman and would like to play more.
 What can I do?

 - Play pickup!
 Every pickup is different, so try playing at more than one to meet new people and find what works best for you.
-Teams are often looking for female players, and it's likely that someone at pickup will either be open to taking on new players or know someone who is.
+Teams are often looking for female players, and it's likely that someone at pickup will be open to taking on new players or know someone who is.

-- Join a coed hat league.
+- Join a mixed hat league.
 DiscNW has many hat leagues that are great opportunities to meet new players, learn new skills, and play some fun ultimate.
 Check out the list of adult leagues to find what hat opportunities are coming up next.

 I'm not a woman but I would like to support women in ultimate.
 How can I do this?